Sensing-Enhanced Channel Estimation for Near-Field XL-MIMO Systems: Time Inversion Localization Algorithm

 Substituting~\eqref{eq:obj3} into~\eqref{eq:timeinv_compensate}, we have \begingroup \allowdisplaybreaks

 \endgroup where

 and

-denote the desired term that contributes to the reconstruction and the interference term introduced by the power sampling procedure~\eqref{eq:pwrrecord} of the $\ell$-th path, respectively. \begin{prop} There exists only one unique location vector ${\bf r}$ that maximizes the power of the desired term $\tilde{E}_\ell^{\rm d}({\bf r})$ as
+denote the desired term that contributes to the reconstruction, the interference term introduced by the power sampling procedure~\eqref{eq:pwrrecord} of the $\ell$-th path, and the noise term, respectively. \begin{prop} There exists only one unique location vector ${\bf r}$ that maximizes the power of the desired term $\tilde{E}_\ell^{\rm d}({\bf r})$ as

 \end{prop} \begin{proof} For the desired term $\tilde{E}_\ell^{\rm d}({\bf r})$ in~\eqref{eq:compensated_rec}, we can reformulate the power using Cauchy–Schwarz inequality as

 The equality of $(a)$ holds if and only if ${\bf r} = {\bf r}_{\rm S}^{(\ell)}$, which indicates that $\vert \tilde{E}^{\rm d}_\ell({\bf r}) \vert$ reaches its global maximum only at position $ {\bf r}_{\rm S}^{(\ell)}$. \end{proof}